 Click on the icon to the left to learn more about mission teams or summer internships.

-Another project of Ransom Ministries, Inc. is the Clean Machine, a self-contained 22-foot trailer with two bathrooms, three washing machines and three dryers.
+The Clean Machine is a self-contained 22-foot trailer with two bathrooms, three washing machines and three dryers.

 The idea for the Clean Machine came to Matt Armbruster after he spent three days on the streets as a homeless experiment and realized how much people needed these services.
 After generous donations from businesses, churches and individuals, the Clean Machine was built and started serving people in June of 2013.